-Report Element Standard Requirements Completed Report summary/ executive summary.
+Report Element Detailed Requirements Completed Report summary/ executive summary.
 Confirmation of Sensitivity Rating.
 Confirmation of any relevant sensitivity overlays (e.g. landslip) as per communications with Council.
-Confirmation that property/parcel(s) meets minimum lot size criteria for COS Planning Scheme Zone.
-1. Introduction Current land use and development overview (including occupancy); single property/parcel, increase in building entitlements (subdivision) or non-domestic development. and Background Name, contact details and qualifications (insurances) of LCA assessor (author).
-Site location (including address and property/parcel details) and owner.
-Property/parcel area.
+Confirmation that lot(s) meets minimum lot size criteria for COS Planning Scheme Zone.
+1. Introduction Current land use and development overview (including occupancy); single lot, increase in building entitlements (subdivision) or non-domestic development. and Background Name, contact details and qualifications (insurances) of LCA assessor (author).
+Site location (including address and lot details) and owner.
+Lot area.
 Proposed/existing water supply.
 Availability of sewer.
 Locality map showing the site in relation to surrounding region.
+Site survey plan (2m contours) will need to be conducted by a qualified surveyor.
 Gather information on relevant Council, Water Corporation, Catchment Management Authority and State Government requirements, including restrictions and caveats on title, and planning/building/bushfire/flood controls, e.g. zones and overlays.
 Note Environmental Significant Overlays, potable water supply and DWSCs.
 Impose this information on a base map (or site plan) which shows their location with respect to title boundaries.
-Broad overview of locality and landscape characteristics that may pose a constraint to the sustainable application of wastewater on the site and adjacent land, e.g. climatic information, groundwater and bore water information.
-(Refer to stage 3 pp.34 EPA Code of Practice (2013)).
+Broad overview of locality and landscape characteristics that may pose a constraint to the sustainable application of wastewater on the Site and adjacent land, e.g. climatic information, groundwater and bore water information.
+(Refer to stage 3 pp.35 EPA Code of Practice 891.4 (2016)).
 Details of date, time and methodology of site inspection and field investigations.
-2. Site Inspection Site assessment that considers all of the parameters as per Table 1 of the Victorian LCA Framework (2014).
-Detailed explanation of the level of constraint with regards to DWM and recommended mitigation measures to overcome these constraints. and Field Investigations Minimum of two soil test pits or auger holes within the identified available effluent management area(s), with additional test pits required for more than one soil type (multiple soil landscapes or facets) as per the current EPA Code of Practice.
-Soil assessment that considers the following parameters from Table 2 of the Victorian LCA Framework (2014): colour and mottling; electrical conductivity; Emerson Aggregate Class; permeability and design loading rate (using soil texture); pH; rock fragments; soil depth; soil texture (field textural analysis); and depth to watertable (if required).
+2. Site Inspection and Field Site assessment that considers all of the parameters as per Table 1 of the Victorian LCA Framework (2014).
 Detailed explanation of the level of constraint with regards to DWM and recommended mitigation measures to overcome these constraints.
+Investigations Minimum of two soil test pits or auger holes within the identified available effluent management area with additional test pits required for more than one soil type (multiple soil landscapes or facets) as per the current EPA Code of Practice.
+Soil assessment that considers all of the parameters in Table 2 of the Victorian LCA Framework (2014): • colour and mottling; • electrical conductivity; • Emerson Aggregate Class; • permeability and design loading rate (using soil texture); • pH; • rock fragments; • soil depth; • soil texture (field textural analysis); • watertable (depth to); • cation exchange capacity (CEC); • sodicity (Exchangeable Sodium Percentage ESP); and